 The warm tropical climate defines Key West.
 You can visit Key West and enjoy warm temperatures while most other parts of North America are freezing.

 Key West is known for its endless summer.

 In January, which is the coldest month of the year, the daily average maximum temperature is 75 °F (24 °C).
-Even at night in January the temperature on average only goes down to 65 °F (18 °C).
+Even at night in January, the temperature on average only drops to 65 °F (18 °C).

 That doesn’t sound too cold, does it?

 With all the fun things to do in Key West, it’s easy to believe that the island is rather big.
 But Key West is, in fact, just roughly 2 miles wide (3.2 km) and 4 miles (6.4 km) long.

 Isn’t that perfect for a relaxing holiday?
 With such a manageable size you can focus more on relaxing, and less on getting to and from places.

 If you stay in Old Town, you have most places of interest within walking distance.
 And if you don’t want to walk, the Conch Tour Train happily takes visitors around town.